centrapay/centrapay-docs/src/api/batch/batches.md

 <a name="batch">
 ### Batch

-The batch model represents the progression of a batch loading of a file.
+The batch model represents the progression for loading of a file.

 {% h4 Required Fields %}